-You know sometimes things don’t turn out how it used to.
-I could use some hugs by now and to fill that 2nd person in on Snapchat filters – it’s hard to do on 3 meters distance, rockers, I am totally telling you it’s a challenge… almost undoable.
+You know sometimes things don’t turn out the way they used to.
+I could use some hugs right now and fill that 2nd person in on Snapchat filters.
+It’s hard to do with a 3-meter distance, rockers.
+I am totally telling you it’s a challenge.
+It’s almost undoable.

 So in these times of crisis, illness, and worry around this lovely green planet of ours, I wanted to add some positive fairy sprinkles everywhere that showed that we are still working together for common goals ( or missions and visions of rocking businesses if you would like ) through Unity, sharing, caring and love.

-It’s an amazing way of creating joy and hope and memories. right now we are all struggling to get our everyday work-life together.
-At the same time managing teenagers who want to be with their friends, but can’t and pets who are having the time of their life, because everybody is t home hanging out – it must be pet paradise!.
+It’s an amazing way of creating joy and hope and memories.
+Right now we are all struggling to get our everyday work-life together.
+At the same time, managing teenagers who want to be with their friends, but can’t.
+And pets who are having the time of their life, because everybody is at home hanging out.
+It must be a pet paradise!

 I am totally becoming nostalgic for the free life I lived 2 months ago.
 But there’s only one way we are getting through this, and that is well… getting through this.

 One of the things that makes me really sad is that they canceled all the music festivals in Denmark this summer so no Copenhell or Roskilde Festival for me.
-However I get it – and with my crazy-ass lungs and chronic lung decease, I am in this for the longest haul. in fact, I was joking with a friend of mine yesterday who I run my danish gardening Instagram with (if your interested) – about that if the world is going to be opening up slowly, then I might be out of isolation in a year or two.
+However, I get it.
+And with my crazy-ass lungs and chronic lung decease, I am in this for the longest haul.
+In fact, I was joking with a friend of mine yesterday who I run my danish gardening Instagram with (if you’re interested) – about that if the world is going to be opening up slowly, then I might be out of isolation in a year or two.

 Let’s see how long this is going to take, and let’s have the biggest global sustainable party when it’s over.
-Then we can also focus on climate change=) But humans together are what give me joy and sparks my creativity: Teams.
+Then we can also focus on climate change=) But humans in unity are what gives me joy and sparks my creativity: Teams.
 I know how much effort a hardworking team can do in a short amount of time if the right conditions are set.

 I want to show you this one – which is one of my personal – favorites:

-Team photos are a wonderful way of showing another face to a business – whether it is a serious team photo, or it’s a bunch of goofballs acting out at a running event.
-It brings views behind the scenes of a business, and get this: it’s actually showing who is the nuts and bolts inside the engine.
+Team photos are a wonderful way of showing another face to a business.
+Whether it is a serious team photo, or it’s a bunch of goofballs acting out at a running event.
+It brings views behind the scenes of a business.
+And get this- it’s actually showing who are the nuts and bolts inside the engine, working in unity.
 Who is behind the facade, who is working to make these visions happen.
-It can be stronger than 10.000 words and normally it doesn’t take a lot to set it up.
-So my recommendation from here is to get some team photos set up and have fun with them, Show the faces behind the brand (because, we all know that people want to deal with other people and not huge monstrous choreographed cyborgs) and show the world who you really are in this uncertain future where we just have to take it day by day – or musings by musings.
+It can be stronger than 10,000 words and normally it doesn’t take a lot to set it up.
+So my recommendation from here is to get some team photos set up and have fun with them, Show the faces behind the brand (because we all know that people want to deal with other people and not huge monstrous choreographed cyborgs) and show the world who you really are in this uncertain future where we just have to take it day by day – or musings by musings.

 How are your colleagues receiving the new initiatives?

 ALL my colleagues are happy about it.
 It’s like that we, by lifting the brand, also lifts my colleagues pride in their work.
-All these wonderful people, that I pride myself on working with are also working towards a common goal of real impact for the most climate-vulnerable people in the world – which most of the time happens to be women and children…
+All these wonderful people, that I pride myself on working with are also working towards a common goal of real impact for the most climate-vulnerable people in the world.
+Most of the time, they are women and children.

 Are we willing to do what we can for the decade of action?